louthy/louthy.github.io/temp/foerach.md

 The `ForEach` could be implemented for each type - It can do more with each type directly rather than the default `IEnumerable` implementation.
 That would be a better approach to optimising, I think.

 Most of this seems to focus on getting the last few nanoseconds out of an iteration.
 Which is laudable, but I think it's mostly terrible general advice.
 As code bases get larger, most teams value reliability, maintainability, and readability over outright performance.

+That's why I wrote [language-ext](https://github.com/louthy/language-ext) - because super large applications need better tools to help the weak programmer brain.
+In language-ext `ForEach` is called `Iter`, by the way :)